ROCm/HIP/docs/understand/programming_model.rst

   synchronize their data dispatch/fetch with computations on the device.

   .. note::
-    HIP does perform implicit synchronization on occasions, unlike other APIs such as OpenCL or SYCL, where the responsibility of synchronization depends mostly on the user.
+    HIP performs implicit synchronization on occasions, unlike some APIs where the responsibility for synchronization is left to the user.

 Host programming
 ----------------